e22m4u/js-service/README.md

 - `useService(ctor, ...args)` adds a constructor and creates its instance
 - `setService(ctor, service)` adds a constructor and its instance

-A service is just an instance of a class.
-However, if a service inherits the `Service` class, such a service allows encapsulating the creation of the service container, its storage, and transfer to other services.
+A service is just a class instance.
+However, if a service inherits the `Service` class, such a service encapsulating the creation of the service container, its storage, and transfer to other services.

 Example: